RadoBG1/qa-image-comparison/README.md

 Returns true if images match, false otherwise.

 ## License
-This library is licensed under the MIT License.
+This library is licensed under the Apache-2.0 license.

 ## Version
 Current version: 1.0.2